desmos-labs/desmos/x/subspaces/spec/02-concepts.md

 A user permission can be used to set an individual user's permission withing a subspace or subspace section.
 This is particularly useful when you want to set some kind of permission to a single wallet without having to create a user group to do so (e.g. you have a smart contract that needs to have a custom permission set).

 ### Subspace ID
-The ID of the subspace where the user has the permissions.
+The ID of the subspace where the permission has been set.

 ### Section ID
 The ID of the section the user has the permissions.